A patella tendon rupture or patella tendon strain is a partial, or complete tear of the patella tendon at the front of the knee.

 Injuries of this type weaken the patella tendon.
 A strong eccentric quadriceps contraction causes the tendon to snap or rupture.
 An eccentric contraction is one where your muscle lengthens whilst it is contracting.
 For example, landing from a jump.

-Corticosteroid injections given to address the inflammation seen in jumpers knee type injuries are also known to increase the risk of a patella tendon rupture.
+Corticosteroid injections given to address the inflammation in jumper’s knee-type injuries are also increase the risk of a patella tendon rupture.

 What can the athlete do?

-If the patella tendon becomes completely ruptured across its width and thus surgical intervention is required to repair the damage.
+If your patella tendon is completely ruptured then surgery is required to repair the damage.
 This involves suturing (stitching) the torn tendon.

-Following surgery, the patient will be advised on a specific rehabilitation plan which normally involves little or no weight-bearing on the affected knee and wearing a knee brace to prevent the knee from bending.
-This may be required for more than 6 weeks.
+Following surgery, a full rehabilitation plan normally involves little or no weight-bearing on the affected knee.
+In addition, wear a knee brace to prevent the knee from bending whilst it heals.
+This is usually for at least 6 weeks.

-Once the knee brace has been removed exercises to regain full range of movement and build up the strength of the quadriceps muscle group should be carried out.
+Once you can remove the knee brace, exercises to regain the full range of movement strength of the quadriceps muscle group are important.

 Rehabilitation after a patella tendon rupture is extremely slow and it may take between 6 and 12 months before the patient is able to return to sports.